DigiCert: History

-DigiCert was founded by Ken Bretschneider in 2003 and sold in 2012.
-Bretschneider stepped down from the position of CEO to retain business strategy oversight as executive board chairman while Nicholas Hales became CEO.
-In 2016, the company named John Merrill CEO, who left the company in 2022.
+DigiCert was founded by Ken Bretschneider in 2003.
 In 2005, DigiCert became a founding member of the CA/Browser Forum.

-In 2007, DigiCert partnered with Microsoft to develop the industry's first multi-domain (SAN) certificate.
+In 2007, DigiCert and Microsoft developed the first multi-domain (SAN) certificate.
+In 2012, Nicholas Hales was named the CEO of DigiCert.

 In 2015, DigiCert acquired the CyberTrust Enterprise SSL business from Verizon Enterprise Solutions.
-Following the acquisition, DigiCert expanded its market share in high-assurance or extended validation (EV) TLS/SSL certificates(EV) TLS/SSL certificates.
+Following the acquisition, DigiCert expanded its extended validation (EV) business.

-On August 28, 2015, private equity firm Thoma Bravo acquired a majority stake in DigiCert, with TA Associates holding a minority share.
+In August 2015, private equity firm Thoma Bravo acquired a majority stake in DigiCert, with TA Associates holding a minority share.
+In 2016, John Merrill was named CEO of DigiCert.

 In 2017, DigiCert acquired the TLS/SSL and PKI businesses from Symantec, including brands GeoTrust, Rapid SSL (part of GeoTrust), Thawte and Verisign The acquisition resulted from questions first raised in 2015 by web browsers Google and Mozilla about the authenticity of certificates issued by Symantec, which represented one-third of all TLS/SSL certificates on the web.
 In September 2017, Google and Mozilla announced they would "reduce, and ultimately remove, trust in Symantec's Root Keys in order to uphold user's security and privacy when browsing the web".

 The final distrust deadline for certificates chaining to Symantec roots was set for October 2018.
 Symantec agreed to transfer its certificate business to its top TLS/SSL competitor, DigiCert, whose roots were trusted by browsers.
 In December 2017, DigiCert began issuing free replacements for all distrusted certificates from Symantec, GeoTrust, RapidSSL, Thawte, and VeriSign.
 By Oct.
 2018, the company had revalidated more than 550,000 organizational identities and issued more than 5 million replacement certificates for affected customers.